keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/_Makara notes/Makara redesign.md

 She is standing, relaxed, like in the pose ref with the sword out and a round shield, facing away from her.
 The underside is a medium brown wood like oak, and leather straps to hold it.
 The Crystalline blade is a dark blue, with the runes etched into it (the left set of four on the ref) faintly glowing a lighter sky blue. the scabbard for it in on her left hip, held at the same position as the reference for the belt.

-Her armor is a mix of plate and brigandine. with the breastplate, pauldrons and gauntlets being polished steel plate with a lavender brigandine skirt below, and regular leather boots with black pants underneath.
+Her armor is a mix of plate and brigandine. with the breastplate, pauldrons and gauntlets being polished steel plate with a black brigandine skirt below, and regular leather boots with black pants underneath.
+Underneath the plate, along the joints and